Long Range Graph Benchmark: Experiments and Discussion

 \textbf{Simple instances of local MP-GNNs perform poorly on the proposed LRGB datasets.} As shown by the results in Tables \ref{tab:experiments_superpixels}, \ref{tab:experiments_peptides} and \ref{tab:experiments_pcqmcontact}, GCN and GINE, which depend on local feature aggregation from node neighborhoods using simple aggregation functions, perform poorly on all datasets except \pepfunc.
 This is consistent with the empirical findings in \cite{alon2020bottleneck} where GCN and GIN suffer from over-squashing to a greater extent than GAT, an attention based MP-GNN \cite{velikovic2017gat}.

+\textbf{Shallow MP-GNNs that gather information from only close neighbors underfit.} The comparison of shallow MP-GNN baselines ($L=2$, see Appendix \ref{app:2layer-mpnns}) with deeper ones ($L=5,8$, see Tables \ref{tab:experiments_superpixels}-\ref{tab:experiments_pcqmcontact}) shows, that models with information aggregation limited to only a few hops significantly underfit and provide poor generalization on test set, as compared to MP-GNNs with the increased receptive field.
+This points towards the proposed benchmarks being \textit{different} from several classical benchmarks such as Cora or Citeseer, \textit{inter alia} \cite{chen2020GCNII}, where shallow GCNs \cite{kipf2016gcn} fared better than deeper GCNs.
+They are thus more suitable for evaluating GNNs with deeper architectures, increased receptive fields, as well as long-range modeling, for which we provide a further study in the following analysis.

-\textbf{Transformers operating on fully-connected graph show the best performance.} It can be observed that the Transformer model and the SAN, which is an improved Transformer, rank among the best performing baselines in Tables~\ref{tab:experiments_superpixels},~\ref{tab:experiments_peptides}~and~\ref{tab:experiments_pcqmcontact}.
+\textbf{Transformers operating on fully-connected graph show the best performance.} It can be observed that the Transformer model and the SAN, which is an improved Transformer, rank among the best performing baselines in Tables~\ref{tab:experiments_superpixels},~\ref{tab:experiments_peptides}~and~\ref{tab:experiments_pcqmcontact}, except for GatedGCN vs. Transformer in Table \ref{tab:experiments_superpixels}.
 The gap in performance seems the most distinct for \pepfunc and \pepstruct among all datasets.
-This can be attributed to the long-range design of the task, the contribution of non-local information and the graph size statistics of these datasets as discussed in Section \ref{sec:peptides}.
+This can be attributed to the long-range design of the task, the contribution of non-local information, and the graph size statistics of these datasets, as discussed in Section \ref{sec:peptides}.
 On \pascal and \pcqmcontact, SAN performs comparatively better than vanilla Transformer+LapPE, suggesting that full connections in graphs should be used in non-trivial manner for LRI enabled models to do well.
-Finally, the gain with Transformers observed in \coco is minor which points towards training models with larger parameters for such a large dataset.
+Finally, on \coco the observed difference between Transformer and GatedGCN is minor, while SAN did not manage to converge within a 60h computational limit.
+This exposes the scalability drawbacks of current Transformer-based models, that would likely benefit from increased parameter and computational budget, see Table~\ref{tab:run-times}.
+In Appendix \ref{app:attn-analysis}, we show additional investigation, with visualizations, on how Transformer exhibits attention patterns beyond local neighborhoods in general.

 \textbf{Discussion on LRI characterizing factors.} To a major extent, the reasons behind the fully-connected Transformer baselines being able to excel in the proposed LRGB datasets can be linked to one or all of the characterizing factors that were discussed in Section \ref{sec:characterizing}.
 For instance, the nature of task of \texttt{Peptides-*} datasets, along with their substantial graph statistics (\textit{i.e.}, avg. nodes, avg. shortest paths and avg. diameter as reported in Table \ref{tab:data_summary}) can help explain how long range dependencies are a must to do well on such tasks.
 Similarly, for \pcqmcontact, even if the graph sizes are small, the task of predicting pairs of distant nodes makes it a suitable LRGB dataset as shown by, e.g., Test Hits@3 scores of SAN against the local MP-GNNs in Table \ref{tab:experiments_pcqmcontact}.